 Too Many Quality Measures?

 Hundreds of clinical quality measures are used by multiple quality reporting programs to evaluate care practices.
-Unfortunately, many of these quality measures overlap, causing considerable reporting burdens on healthcare providers and health plans (payers).
-Very often, providers and payers must report the same quality measure multiple times to numerous different reporting programs.
+Unfortunately, not many of these quality measures overlap, causing considerable reporting burdens on healthcare providers and health plans (payers).
+Very often, providers must report the same quality measure multiple times to numerous different reporting programs.

 Report Once – Removing Burdens from Providers and Payers